 But it is an amazing work of art.

-And we have to admit fuels the kink some of us engage in.
+And we have to admit, it fuels the kink some of us engage in.
 How we play at innocence and the caretaking and/or corruption of that innocence.
 The fantasy of both the freedom and powerlessness childhood.
 The allure of power exchange; both giving power over to someone and accepting power from someone.
 The caretaking, both in a loving and infantilizing way.
 Service, punishment, and all manner of emotional intimacy that often feels impossible when you are an adult, but is simple when you let go of the trappings of adulthood.

 There is sexualizing things that you aren’t supposed to sexualize.
-That is depraved and embarrassing and disgusting.
+That is the depraved and embarrassing and disgusting.
 Those are big emotions.
 Big emotions we can subvert and manipulate and turn into hotter sex and hotter fantasies and hotter thinking.

 Because things that are wrong on a fundamental level are often hot when you take away the part of them that actually hurts people.

 See: Boxing, haunted house rides, scary movies, roller coasters, jumping out of an airplane, consensual non-consent.